Solar

 Geothermal power plants generate electrical energy by the use of the Earth’s core internal thermal energy called geothermal energy in a known geothermal reservoir.

-Flash steam plants are the most common type of geothermal power plants in operation today and is the same technology as Globeleq’s QPEA Menengai 38 MW geothermal plant currently in construction.
+Flash steam plants are the most common type of geothermal power plants in operation today and is the same technology as Globeleq’s Menengai 35 MW geothermal plant currently in construction.

 Pressurized high-temperature water drawn from a production well drilled into a known geothermal reservoir beneath the surface (to a depth of 3 km) to containers at the surface, (flash tanks), where the sudden decrease in pressure causes the liquid water to “flash,” or vaporise, into steam.
 The steam is then allowed to expand rapidly and provide rotational or mechanical energy to turn the turbine- generator set in the plant to generate electrical energy.